 Would you like to see disability in dance assimilated into the mainstream?

 I would, yes.
 I would love that.
 We can reach more audiences that way.
 When we start seeing dancers with disabilities guesting with Mark Morris or New York City Ballet, that’s what’s going to change things.
 But I don’t think it’s going to happen in my lifetime.
 I’m not saying that Infinity Dance Theater can’t hold an audience on its own – we certainly have for almost 25 years.
 However, dancing is a choice.
 It’s not an entitlement.
 I started dancing when I was eight.
 Most dancers with disabilities come to it later in life.
-That’s okay, but they have a lot of catching up to do.
+That’s okay, but they have catching up to do.
 The disability community is not willing to take a lot of risks in terms of putting themselves in a mainstream position.
-If you live somewhere like New York City where there’s dance going on practically everywhere, then go put your money down, and put yourself in a class.
-That’s how it’s going to change.
-That’s why I started my classes.
+If you live somewhere like New York City where there’s dance going on practically everywhere, then go put your money down and put yourself in a class.
 I understand it’s frightening.
 Dance is tough.
-But if you’re waiting for someone to welcome you, not everyone will do that.
-Misty Copeland didn’t become a principal dancer with ABT because she is black.
-In many ways, she became a principal dancer in spite of being black.
+But if you’re waiting for someone to welcome you, not everyone will.
+Misty Copeland didn’t become a principal dancer with ABT because she is Black.
+In many ways, she became a principal dancer in spite of being Black.
 I get a little frustrated when people believe they need special considerations.

-I would say the same thing to a person who is non-binary gender or African American.
+I would say the same thing to a person who is non-binary or African American.
 Who is stopping you from dancing?
 I do a lot of public speaking on this issue.
 We have to take responsibility for our own pursuits.
-God help us if we really, ever, truly get the full promise of the ADA, because then people will have to stop complaining and go to work.
-If you want to do work, go do your work.
+God help us if we ever truly get the full promise of the ADA, because then people will have to stop complaining and go to work.
+If you want to work, go do your work.

 What is your preferred term for the field?